 “Love is always bestowed as a gift -freely, willingly, and without expectation.
 We don't love to be loved; we love to love.” - Leo Buscaglia

-Happy Nature and Animals
+Happy Nature And Animals

 “What is life?
 It is the flash of a firefly in the night.
-It is the breath of a buffalo in the winter time.
+It is the breath of a buffalo in the wintertime.
 It is the little shadow which runs across the grass and loses itself in the sunset.” - Crowfoot

 Happiness Quotes & Memes

-What if You're Not Happy?
+What If You're Not Happy?

 “Jessica is amazing.
 She always makes me feel supported and like my feelings are valid, even when I'm spiraling and questioning everything--emotions included--around me.
 She helps me to find the ground when I feel like I'm lost in a sea of chaos and anxiety.
-I feel motivated and supported when it comes to working on my emotional health, my goals, and finding happiness, following a session with her.
+I feel motivated and supported when it comes to working on my emotional health, my goals, and finding happiness following a session with her.
 Our sessions leave me feeling creatively energized and inspired.”

 “She has been very helpful in my current time of need.
 I am so glad I was matched with her as my counselor.
 I am on the road to recovery and happiness thanks to her.”